Your Vaughan distribution centre runs on an ERP add-on that's never seen your pick paths

 Exactly what you get

 A WMS that runs your floor: directed picking on optimized paths, data-driven slotting, zone and wave management, RF scanning, and real labour-productivity metrics, all tuned to your DC's specific layout.
-It works hand in hand with the systems around it, taking stock truth from inventory management software, receiving inbound from supply chain software, syncing with ERP software development, and reporting throughput through business intelligence dashboards.
+It works hand in hand with the systems around it, taking stock truth from inventory management software, receiving inbound from supply chain software, syncing with ERP software development, and reporting throughput through business intelligence (BI) dashboards.

 How to choose a developer in Vaughan